mps-youtube/yewtube/RELEASING.md

 Github Release
 --------------
 Create a release through the Github website, tagging the commit that should be released.
-The text from the `CHANGELOG` should be coppied to the release.
+The text from the `CHANGELOG` should be copied to the release.

 py2exe
 ------